Oriental pied hornbill: Conservation

 The species has an extremely wide range and appears to be the hornbill species most adaptable to habitat alterations; it is thus not currently considered to be threatened.
 What declines in oriental pied hornbill population have been reported are mainly caused by legal and illegal logging, which decreases the availability of suitable nesting and fruiting trees.
 A. albirostris are subject to some hunting pressure (casques are sold as souvenirs) and are popular as pets in some areas.
 It has also been noted that the species has been almost completely extirpated from southern China.
 In Singapore, the local population went locally extinct in the 1960s, but bounced back in the 1990s and hornbills are now widespread around the island.
+The Singaporean population appears to regularly eat eggs or chicks from other bird nests, possibly an adaptation to an urban environment with less fruit but more exposed bird nests.

 Conservation efforts such as captive breeding and reintroduction are currently in practice.
 Breeding in captivity has so far shown a low success rate.
 In some areas, such as Cambodia, artificial nests made from iron tanks are installed in nesting sites to provide alternative nesting sites for hornbills when natural nest-site availability is low and to aid reintroduction.